All Episodes

 Obama will never be seen governing.

-That's why it looks ham-fist.
+That's why it looks ham-fisted.

-That's why you can't believe Obama has constructed successfully constructed this scenario where all this stuff happens.
+That's why you can't believe Obama has successfully constructed this scenario where all this stuff happens, and he's opposing it all.

 He's against what the IRS did.